Regional Development Officer and Dietitian, Diabetes Ireland

 Don’t be afraid to seek help

 You can get help from healthcare practitioners and pharmacists in making lifestyle changes that reduce your risk.
-Don’t be deterred by the feeling that you may be judged.

 “These days,” says Powell, “instead of lecturing people, we should ask what their healthcare goals are, and how we can help them to get there.”

 The risk of developing type 2 diabetes increases in general over the age of 40.